beyowi/strapi-plugin-content-moderation/README.md

 - `contentLabel` - List of fields that will be used to label your content in notification emails.
 The first field defined in your content will be used. `*` is defined for all content types.
 You can define label fields per content types.
 For example: `"Post": ["Title", "customField"]`
 - `contentListFields` - List of fields that will be displayed in the content list visible in the moderation panel. `*` is defined for all content types.
 You can define label fields per content types.
 For example: `"Post": ["Title", "customField", "createdAt"]`

+## Extensions

+You can customize the email templates by overriding the files contained in `server/config/email-templates` in your application.

 ## 👤 RBAC

 Plugin provides granular permissions based on Strapi RBAC functionality.